Six String Acoustic

 • F

-Rounding things off, we have another garage rock staple, here provided by the first band of the infamous Northern Irish singer songwriter Van Morrison.
-Despite initially being released as a B side in 1964, the song went on to accrue a cult following, becoming a main stay in garage rock circles for its simple, catchy three chord song structure and iconic ‘Gloria!’ chorus.
+Here we have another garage rock staple provided by the first band of the infamous Northern Irish singer-songwriter Van Morrison.
+Despite initially being released as a B-side in 1964, the song went on to accrue a cult following, becoming a mainstay in garage rock circles for its simple, catchy three-chord song structure and iconic ‘Gloria!’ chorus.

 • E